kevinrempe/hello-world/README.md

 We are going to add about 1000 more versions of hello world.
 We will find the coolest way to output Hello World!

+Learning about merging when there are multiple branches of hello world.